Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

 \subsection{Choices and computation of thresholding levels}

-Our analysis will cover a wide range of possible threshold levels.
-Here, however, we would like to propose some basic options that give both good finite-sample and theoretical results.
-In the traditional thresholding method, we can set for some $\tilde c \geq 1$.
-This choice is theoretically motivated by Section 3.2 that presents the perfect model selection results, where under some conditions $\zeta \leq \tilde c \lambda/n$.
+Our analysis covers a wide range of possible threshold levels.
+Here, however, we propose some basic options that give both good finite-sample and theoretical results.
+In the traditional thresholding method, we can set

+for some $\tilde c \geq1$.
+This choice is theoretically motivated by Section~\ref{Sec:ModelSelection}, which presents the perfect model selection results, where under some conditions, $\zeta\leq\tilde c \lambda/n$.
 This choice also leads to near-oracle performance of the resulting post-model selection estimator.
-Regarding the choice of $\tilde c$, we note that setting $\tilde c=1$ and achieving $\zeta \leq \lambda/n$ is possible by the results of Section 3.2 if empirical Gram matrix is orthogonal and approximation error $c_s$ vanishes.
-Thus, $\tilde c =1$ is the least aggressive traditional thresholding one can perform under conditions of Section 3.2 (note also that $\tilde c=1$ has performed better than $\tilde c >1$ in our computational experiments).
+Regarding the choice of $\tilde c$, we note that setting $\tilde c=1$ and achieving $\zeta\leq\lambda/n$ is possible based on the results of Section~\ref{Sec:ModelSelection} if the empirical Gram matrix is orthogonal and approximation error $c_s$ vanishes.
+Thus, $\tilde c =1$ is the least aggressive traditional thresholding that can be performed under conditions of Section~\ref{Sec:ModelSelection}.
+(Also note that $\tilde c=1$ has performed better than $\tilde c >1$ in our computational experiments.)

-Our fitness-based threshold $t_\gamma$ requires the specification of the parameter $\gamma$.
-The simplest choice delivering near-oracle performance is $\gamma =0;$ this choice leads to the sparsest post-model selection estimator that has the same in-sample fit as {lasso}.
-Our preferred choice is however to set where $\widetilde \beta^{0}$ is the {ols} post {lasso} estimator.
-The resulting estimator is more sparse than {lasso}, and it also produces a better in-sample fit than {lasso}.
-This choice also results in near-oracle performance and also leads to the best performance in computational experiments.
-Note also that for any $\gamma$, we can compute $t_\gamma$ by a binary search over $t \in \text{sort}\{| \hat \beta_j|, j \in \widehat T\}$, where $\text{sort}$ is the sorting operator.
-This is the case since the final estimator depends only on the selected support and not on the specific value of $t$ used.
-Therefore, since there are at most $|\widehat T|$ different values of $t$ to be tested, by using a binary search, we can compute $t_\gamma$ exactly by running at most $\lceil \log_2 |\widehat T| \rceil$ ordinary least squares problems.
+Our fitness-based threshold $t_\gamma$ requires specification of the parameter $\gamma$.
+The simplest choice delivering near-oracle performance is $\gamma=0;$ this choice leads to the sparsest post-model selection estimator that has the same in-sample fit as {Lasso}.
+However, we prefer to set

+where $\widetilde\beta^{0}$ is the {OLS} post-{Lasso} estimator.
+The resulting estimator is sparser and produces a better in-sample fit than {Lasso}.
+This choice also results in near-oracle performance and leads to the best performance in computational experiments.
+Note also that for any $\gamma$, we can compute $t_\gamma$ by a binary search over $t \in\mbox{sort}\{| \hat\beta_j|, j \in\widehat T\}$, where $\mbox{sort}$ is the sorting operator.
+This is the case because the final estimator depends only on the selected support, not on the specific value of $t$ used.
+Therefore, because there are at most $|\widehat T|$ different values of $t$ to be tested, using a binary search, we can compute $t_\gamma$ exactly by running at most $\lceil\log_2 |\widehat T| \rceil$ OLS problems.